 DAY 3 – Sun: Cairo City Tour [B-L]

 After lunch at local restaurant, Proceed to Old Cairo explore some of the early religious monuments of the city.
-You`ll visit the El Muallaqa Church, dating to the late fourth and early fifth century.
+You’ll visit the El Muallaqa Church, dating to the late fourth and early V Century.
 This basilica was named for its location on top of the south gate of the Fortress of Babylon.
 Muallaqa means “suspended or hanging.”
-Destroyed in a ninth-century earthquake, the church became the center of the Coptic (or Christian) Church of Egypt from the time it was rebuilt in the eleventh century until the 14th century.
-Make a stop at the Ben Ezra Synagogue, built sometime between the sixth and ninth centuries AD.
+Destroyed in a ninth-century earthquake, the church became the center of the Coptic (or Christian) Church of Egypt from the time it was rebuilt in the eleventh century until the XIV Century.
+Make a stop at the Ben Ezra Synagogue, built sometime between the VI-IX Centuries AD.
 The temple contains a Jewish Heritage Library, containing documents found here in 1896 that describe the economic and social conditions of Jews under Arab rule as well as descriptions of relations between various Jewish sects.

-End the day with a walking tour of the largest 13th century covered oriental market, the largest traditional shopping bazaar in the world, the Khan el-Khalili Bazaar.
-In the tiny alleyways, there are hundreds of shops where you can watch gold and coppersmiths, brass makers, and fortunetellers at work.
+End the day with a walking tour of the largest XIII Century covered oriental market, the largest traditional shopping bazaar in the world, the Khan el-Khalili Bazaar.
+In the tiny alleyways, there are hundreds of shops where you can watch gold and coppersmiths, brass makers, and fortune tellers at work.
 Look also for leather goods and woodwork inlaid with camel bone and mother-of-pearl.
 Bargaining, Arab-style, is the norm here, and practiced as a national pastime.

 DAY 4 – Mon: Cairo, Luxor, Embark on a Nile Cruise [B-L-D]